Planning and Preparation Can Prevent Stress & Mishaps

 - Consider wearing a medical alert bracelet.
 These are available from pharmacies.

-Make a sleep plan: Healthy rest and sleep is critical for successful travel with RA.
+Make a sleep plan: Healthy rest and sleep is critical for successful travel.
 Set yourself up for success before you leave home.
 If you need help sleeping, arrange for a prescription for a sleep aid.
 If you need special pillows or blankets, arrange for these at your destination or bring them with you.
 Earplugs and a sleep mask can be especially helpful during travel.
 If you’re traveling overseas, jetlag can be detrimental to sleep.
 Make a plan for resetting your internal clock so you have as little disruption as possible.
 Discuss sleep options and strategies with your doctor.
 If you are travelling for business, consider arriving a day ahead of your meetings in order to rest and adjust to a new time zone.

 Immunizations: Some foreign travel requires special immunizations.
 Talk with your doctor about any immunizations you may need.
 If you are taking medications that suppress the immune system, then immunizations are contraindicated.
 It’s very important to involve your rheumatologist in the immunization process to prevent any drug interactions and to stay on top of potential reactions to immunizations.